-The Southeast Region Career and Technology Center teachers must keep a class record in which the data relative to punctuality, attendance, and scholarship necessary for making out periodic and final reports.
-Periodic or final reports are due at the close of the 9th and 18th week in each semester.
+The Southeast Region Career and Technology Center teachers must keep a class record in which the data is relative to punctuality, attendance, and scholarship necessary for making out periodic and final reports.
+Periodic of final reports are due at the 9th and 18th week in each semester.
 Grades for students are to be recorded according to district procedure.
 At the end of a reporting period, a form will be provided by the office.

 Grading should be based on daily performance in addition to test results.
-It is recommended that a minimum of two grades per week be recorded for each pupil.
-These grade records and less plan records are to be turned in at the end of the year.
+It is recommended that a minimum of two grades per week be recorded for each student.
+These grade records are to be turned in at the end of the year.

-GRADES:

-A = 90-100

-B = 80-89
+GRADES: A = 90-10 B = 80-89

+C - 70-79 D = 60-69

 F = Below 60 I = Incomplete

-1. Students and parents are concerned with grading procedure.
+Students and parents are concerned with grading procedure.
 Students must understand Center objectives and the system of evaluation and grading.

 It is important to have a percentage or portion of the grade based on performance, as well as written tests.
 There is a need for written forms of evaluation in a Center setting.
-You, as the instructor must have feedback from students to determine teaching and learning levels of your sales.